stitchdata/docs/_saas-integrations/closeio/v1/closeio-v1.md

 requirements-list:
   - item: "**A Close.io API Key**"

-requirements-info: |
+setup-steps:
-    Generating a Close.io API Key {#generate-closeio-api-key}
+  - title: "Generate a Close.io API Key"
+    anchor: "generate-closeio-api-key"
+    content: |
       1. Sign into your Close.io account.
       2. Click the **user menu (your icon)** in the top right corner.
       3. Click **Settings**.
       4. In the Company menu (located under the You menu), click **Your API Keys**.
       5. In the Your API Keys section, click the **Generate New API Key** button.
       6. A new API Key will display.
 Keep this handy; you’ll need it in the next step.

-setup-steps:
-  - title: "Generate a Close.io API Key"
   - title: "add integration"
     content: |
         4. Paste your API Key into the API key field.